22.2.06

 The difference seems to be that for rock form is as important as function while in soul only function matters.
 So in a rock band particular instruments are necessary to produce the desired sound while in soul any instrumentation will do as long as the musical effect is right.

 Another related difference is the status of musicians within rock and soul.
-In a rock band all members are supposedly as important as one another and recognised as contributing to the music.
+In a rock band all members are supposedly as important as one another and recognized as contributing to the music.
 In soul the vocalists are of central importance however many instrumentalists they may have behind them.
 Hence solo performers and vocal groups are much more common in soul while rock is dominated by the 'guitar band' as the primary unit.

 Progressive Supergroups

 It was surprising that music this eccentric became as popular as it did and by the end of the 70s its prominence was on the wane.
 The progressive legacy however is impressive.
 Aspects of its virtuosity have been incorporated into some metal and funk.
 It helped in the development of an acceptance of electronic instrumentation.
-And some of its veterans survived as pop purveyors of the power ballad (Jefferson Starship became Starship while Phil Collins of Genesis became an international solo star).
+And some of its veterans survived as pop purveyors of the power ballad (Jefferson Starship became Starship while Phil Collins of Genesis became an solo star act).

 Glam To Goth